Sample Debugger Sessions

 Makefile:168 (origin: makefile) DATA := libcdio_paranoia.pc libcdio_cdda.pc

-The other kind of print which does full expansion of the variables is called expand or x.
+The other kind of print which does full expansion of the variables value is called expand or x.
 Here is an example

 remake<4> expand MAKE